 Ultimately, session time can help you determine your content marketing strategy moving forward, identify potential issues and opportunities, and where to invest your budget.

-Tracking engagement gives you an opportunity to examine when and why customers drop out of your funnel, which initiatives are retaining customers as well as boosting referrals, and the overall success of your site or app.
+Tracking engagement gives you an opportunity to examine when and why customers drop out of your funnel, which initiatives are retaining customers, and the overall success of your site or app.

 Engagement in Indicative

-Engagement metrics can be as specific as how many premium articles customers read to as general as to how many times they open the app.
-Both are important in gauging your content and overall customer approval.
+Customer engagement metrics can be as specific as how many premium articles customers read to as general as to how many times they open the app.
+Both are important in gauging your overall customer approval.

 Multi-Channel Attribution in Indicative